rohitpatwa/leetcode/Readme.md

 54. Spiral Matrix : Maintain the direction while traversing.
 Keep track of top, right, bottom and left limits of the matrix.
 Iterate til l<=r and t<=b.
 59. Spiral Matrix II : Create a res array of n*n size.
 Iterate it in a spiral order and keep inserting a ctr++ at each step.
 929. Unique Email Addresses : Split the emails at @.
 Apply rules through regex and add the resultant email in a set.

-############################################################################# STM #############################################################################
 804. Unique Morse Code Words : Create a set and add all the codes in it.
 Return length.
 905. Sort Array By Parity : Two pointer approach.
 One at the start, other at the end.
 Swap odd and even nums.
+728. Self Dividing Numbers : Solution is brute force.
+Go through each number and check if it is self dividing.
+561. Array Partition I : Sort the array and add all the even elements to the min_sum.
+That will be the result.
+1002.
+Find Common Characters : Use global_freq and local_freq to keep a count of repeating chars.

+############################################################################# STM #############################################################################